sonic-pi-net/sonic-pi/etc/doc/cheatsheets/fx.md

     - May be changed whilst playing
     - Scaled with current BPM value
     - Has slide parameters for shaping changes
+* pulse_width:
+    - doc: The width of the pulse wave as a value between 0 and 1.
+A width of 0.5 will produce a square wave.
+Different values will change the timbre of the sound.
+Only valid if wave is type pulse.
+    - default: 0.5
+    - constraints: must be a value between 0 and 1 exclusively
+    - May be changed whilst playing
+    - Has slide parameters for shaping changes
   * phase_offset:
     - doc: Initial modulation phase offset (a value between 0 and 1).
     - default: 0